Skip to main content

 Ensure you have deployed Endor Labs and enabled GitHub Advanced Security before creating a security campaign.

-Use GitHub Security Campaigns to coordinate and manage large-scale vulnerability remediation efforts by importing findings from Endor Labs.
+Use GitHub Security Campaigns to coordinate large-scale remediation by importing Endor Labs findings.

 1. Run a scan with Endor Labs to generate vulnerability findings in SARIF format and upload them to GitHub Advanced Security.
 See SARIF output format for detailed information on generating, customizing, and uploading SARIF files.